nextflow-io/nextflow/docs/sharing.md

 ### Using bundled executables in the workflow

-Nextflow will automatically add the `bin` folder to the `PATH` environment variable, and the scripts will automatically be accessible in your pipeline without the need to specify an absolute path to invoke them.
+Nextflow will automatically add the `bin/` directory to the `PATH` environment variable, and the scripts will automatically be accessible in your pipeline without the need to specify an absolute path to invoke them.

 ### System environment